cn246-admin/mkvenv/README.md

 # mkvenv

+> [!IMPORTANT]
+> I have stopped using/maintaining this tool and a have been using [uv](https://github.com/astral-sh/uv) for my venv needs instead.

 Create and maintain Python venvs.

 I keep my venvs in a central location (`~/.local/lib/venv/*`) which makes maintenance much easier.